 To continuously and safely operate schools for in-person learning, LEAs would need to continue to implement a qualified LEA Plan for Safe Return to In-Person Instruction and Continuity of Services, as required under ESSER.
 In implementing these plans, it is anticipated LEAs will utilize funding to support efforts to ensure safe reopening of schools and quality ongoing student learning.
-This includes, but is not limited to, expenditures for facility improvement that enable social distancing of students and educators; upgrades of ventilation systems that effectively reduce the risk of exposure to COVID-19; purchase of PPE that enables safety for teachers and staff as they operate through in person learning.
+This includes, but is not limited to, expenditures for facility improvement that enable social distancing of students and educators; upgrades of ventilation systems that effectively reduce the risk of exposure to COVID-19; purchase of PPE that enables safety for teachers and staff as they operate through in person learning; and as necessary, acquisition of goods and service to ensure ongoing distance learning.
 In addition, LEAs must meet Oregon laws and procedures related to health and safety requirements in school settings.
 See Section B for additional information.